Tecnativa/docker-ocb/README.md

    keyword is supported, which will link the whole repository.

 So yes, we download addons directly in `.zip` files to avoid Git overhead.

+## To build the image

+Just execute:

+    ./hooks/build

+Or, to build another version of OCB:

+    IMAGE_NAME=user/image:8.0 ./hooks/build

 [Tecnativa]: https://www.tecnativa.com